railsware/BloodMagic/README.md

 Fortunately, we're able to achieve these effects by means of BloodMagic' spells

-_Note: At this time implemented only `lazy` attribute, the rest attributes will come later_
+_Note: At this time only `lazy` attribute is implemented, the rest attributes will come later_

 ### Embark on the Dark